Fiedal/Fiedal/README.md

 - 👋 Hi, I’m @Fiedal
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and general knowledge about programming

 <!---
 Fiedal/Fiedal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.